-The Assistant Minister for EAC Affairs, Kenya (Mr. Peter Munya) (Ex-Officio): I would like at this outset to recognize the new Secretary General of the East African Community, Dr. Richard Sezibera who, unfortunately has not been able to be here today as he has had to attend to unforeseen urgent matters requiring him in Rwanda and therefore has designated the Deputy Secretary General (Finance and Administration), Dr Julius Rotich to represent him.
+- 1. Mr. Speaker, I beg to move that this esteemed Legislative Assembly resolve into a House Committee to debate and approve the proposals by the Council of Ministers for the Budget of the East African Community for the Financial Year 2011/2012. - 2.
+I would like at this outset to recognize the new Secretary General of the East African Community, Dr. Richard Sezibera who, unfortunately has not been able to be here today as he has had to attend to unforeseen urgent matters requiring him in Rwanda and therefore has designated the Deputy Secretary General (Finance and Administration), Dr Julius Rotich to represent him.
 We, however, warmly welcome Dr. Sezibera to the fold.
 He comes to the Community at a critical time of deepening integration and concretizing the regional programme.
 We appreciate that he has hit the ground running.
-During his acceptance speech he has outlined a clear vision and commitment to provide dynamic leadership of the regional organization.
-(Applause)
+During his acceptance speech he outlined a clear vision and commitment to provide dynamic leadership of the regional organization.

-By the same token, I would like to pay tribute to the immediate former Secretary General, Ambassador Juma Mwapachu who has exemplified visionary leadership during his term of the past five years.
+3. By the same token, I would like to pay tribute to the immediate former Secretary General, Ambassador Juma Mwapachu who has exemplified visionary leadership during his term of the past five years.
 Ambassador Mwapachu oversaw the EAC programme during a period of a manifest resurgence of the East African Community.
 This period was characterized by major achievements and breakthroughs in the regional integration process.
 I would highlight, among these, the enlargement of the Community with the admission of Rwanda and Burundi in 2007; the expansion of the regional programme with the establishment of the new Commissions in the same year; the consolidation of the Customs Union; the establishment of the Common Market; the concretization of the regional programme and prioritization, in particular, of the regional infrastructure programme; and the forward push towards the establishment of a Grand Free Trade Area under the EAC-COMESA-SADC Arrangement.
 Ambassador Mwapachu has left a legacy of highly respectful and resourceful relations with our development partners and preparedness to position East Africa among the fast modernizing regions of the world.
-With this appreciation for his leadership of our Organization during the last five years, we also wish Ambassador Mwapachu well and continued success in his future endeavours.
-(Applause)
+With this appreciation for his leadership of our organization during the last five years, we also wish Ambassador Mwapachu well and continued success in his future endeavours.